rajnishprao/USV_Classification/README.md

 This project aims to train a Convolutional Neural Networks (CNN) to classify USVs into these 3 predominant call types.
 For comparison, a CNN developed for mouse USVs was also used (DeepSqueak, Coffey et al, 2019).

+In addition, attempts were also made to classify the calls depending on the sex and estrous state of the caller.

 ### Methods

 #### Data Acquisition